 Today, chivas have almost disappeared from main roads, but they still play an important role on back roads between small towns and villages.
 There are still a few thousand of them and they are most common in Antioquia, Cauca, the Zona Cafetera, Huila, Nariño and on the Caribbean coast.
 Chivas take both passengers and any kind of cargo, animals included.
 If the interior is already completely packed, the roof is used for everything and everybody that doesn't fit inside.

 Nighttime city tours in chivas are organized by travel agents in most large cities and have become a popular form of entertainment.
-There is normally a DJ, and sometimes even a band, on board playing loud music, and a large stock of aguardiente (anise-flavored liquor) to create the proper atmosphere.
-The tour usually includes some popular nightspots and can be great fun.
+There is normally a DJ and sometimes even a band on board playing loud music, and a large stock of aguardiente (anise-flavored liquor) to create the proper atmosphere.
+A tour usually includes some popular nightspots and can be great fun.

 When you get on a bus out on the road, you pay the fare to the ayudante (driver's sidekick).
 Ayudantes are usually honest, but it's worth knowing the actual fare beforehand to be sure you're not getting a gringo price.